-Intended as an encore piece, this bagatelle is a minimalist collision of additive melody and metamorphosis techniques.
+Intended as an encore piece, this bagatelle for solo violin is a minimalist collision of additive melody and metamorphosis techniques.
 The title is derived from an unfinished poem that’s featured in The Little Book of Mornington Crescent.
 It reads:

 Nursery rhyme (sixteenth century) – unfinished:

 Photo credit: Alejandro Tamagno